PositiveSumData/NationalOralHealthDataPortal/Data/InsureKidsNow/README.md

 | Sedation | Facility Can Provide Sedation for Children with Complex Medical or Behavioral Conditions | Optional |
 | Services_Intellectual_Disability | Facility Can Provider Sedation for Children with Complex Medical or Behavioral Conditions | Optional |

 These field names as described in the technical documentation do not directly line up with the fields in the file emailed to Positive Sum.
-The fields provided are listed below, which inlcude additions generated by IKN technical staff, most notably geographic identifiers like longitude, latitude, and electoral districts.
+The fields provided in the flat file are listed below, which include additions generated by IKN technical staff, most notably geographic identifiers like longitude, latitude, and electoral districts.
+There was no technical documentation attached.

 | Field |
 | ----- |